jphafner/physicsAMC/README.md

 - [serway](/qbank/serway/): A rewrite of the exam bank questions to Serway's _Physics for Scientists and Engineers_.

 Please refer to the headings of each file for more information.

+## Contributions and Style Guide

+I use NOTE: and TODO: labels for easy access to information in files.

 ## Copyright and License